 A (re)insurance company or captive can be formed in most US States.
 As a domestic (re)insurer or captive, the company would be subject to premium tax and/or income tax in each state that the company does business.
 If the company qualifies as an insurance company for tax purposes, it would file an annual federal income tax return as a US insurance company (Form 1120-L or Form 1120-PC).

 An NCFC reinsurance program is a non-controlled foreign corporation domiciled in an offshore country.
 Typically, these structures are reinsurance companies with multiple stock classes owned by many unrelated participating shareholders.
 In order to maintain its federal income tax classification as an NCFC, US shareholders cannot own or control 25% of more of the voting rights of the company.
-Since a US shareholder is defined as a shareholder that owns 10% or more of the voting rights of the entity, these structures have at least 11 unrelated US shareholders with equal voting.
+Since a US shareholder is defined as a shareholder that owns 10% or more of the voting rights OR the value of the entity, these structures have at least 11 unrelated US shareholders with equal voting.
 NCFC structures are set up to allow shareholders to participate in the underwriting profit they produce, with some risk sharing between the parties.
 The company is typically controlled by the administrator and/or insurance company whose products are reinsured into the NCFC.
 The participating shareholders do not individually direct the operations of the company or any of the investments.
 The entity is not subject to federal income taxes, but does pay a federal excise tax (typically 1% of net written premium).
 No state income tax return is required.
 However, premium taxes are paid by the ceding insurer and reimbursed as part of the reinsurance arrangement.

 A CFC reinsurance program is a controlled foreign corporation domiciled in an offshore country that is 25% or more owned by US shareholders.
-A US shareholder is defined as a US shareholder who controls 10% or more of the voting rights of the CFC.
+A US shareholder is defined as a US shareholder who controls 10% or more of the voting rights OR the value of the CFC.
 CFCs typically make an election under Internal Revenue Code Section 953(d) to be taxed as a U.S. insurance company.
 The entity files an annual federal income tax return as a US insurance company (Form 1120-L or Form 1120-PC).
 No state income tax return is typically required.